beboxos/circuitpython/badger2040/Readme.md

 ## todo:
+management of the battery level.

+~~the "info" part~~ : done 17.03.2022<cr/>

-management of the battery level. the "info" part the "prefs" part to set (in the non volatile memory) the hid parameters for the moment set in "hard" in the code by "layout = fr or layout = us
+the "prefs" part to set (in the non volatile memory) the hid parameters for the moment set in "hard" in the code by "layout = fr or layout = us <cr/>

-Code the list function as in the original micropython version.
+Code the list function as in the original micropython version.<cr/>

 ------------